 each student to answer his new question.
 Can be continued a second or third round

-with the same questions. back to top
+with the same questions.

 - Role-Playing – Assign roles for a concept, students research their parts at home, and they act it out in class.
 Observers critique and ask questions.
 Can be done with one student or multiple students participating in the role-play.

 - Role Reversal – Teacher role-plays as the student, asking questions about the content.
 The students are collectively the teacher, and must answer the questions.
 Works well as test review/prep.